kunjpxtel/-Employee-Attrition-Analysis/README.md

 # Dashboard Features
 The Tableau dashboard provides insights into:

-Overall Employee Attrition Rate
+Overall Employee Attrition Rate,
-Department-wise Attrition
+Department-wise Attrition,
-Attrition by Age Group
+Attrition by Age Group,
-Attrition by Salary
+Attrition by Salary,
-Attrition by Job Role
+Attrition by Job Role,
-Employee Count
+Employee Count,
-Years at Company
+Years at Company,
-Interactive Filters for detailed analysis
+and Interactive Filters for detailed analysis

 # Key Business Insights
 This project helps answer questions such as: